 Dog in Boat on river

 Dogs can do what no human or machine can, by virtue of their keen sense of smell.
-Many discoveries of people, drugs and explosives would be impossible without their assistance.
+The unit have recovered drugs/cash/firearms and located missing persons which would not have been possible without their assistance.

 Dog Unit Directions

-German Shepherds are used in a wide variety of policing tasks including tracking humans, identifying property and evidence, chase and detain, protection of handler and public order control.
+German Shepherds are utilised in a wide variety of policing tasks including tracking humans, identifying property and evidence, chase and detain suspects, protection of handler and public order control.

-These dogs are trained to detect heroin, cocaine, cannabis and other drugs in outdoor or indoor situations.
+These dogs are trained to detect heroin, cocaine, cannabis and firearm residue.

 These dogs concentrate on the detection of explosives.